DTE-Python/GB-TileSetMaker/README.md

 Short for "out."
 The name of the file(s) to output to.
 You don't need to specify the extention.
 By default this is "NEW_SET"<br>
 <b>-mF [<i>FILEPATH...]</i></b><br>
 Short for "move folder."
 You can set the folder of output to <i>FILEPATH</i>.
 By default this is "/output_default"<br>
-<b>-dt</b><br>
-Short for "delete txt."
-A .txt file is always generated, but it isn't needed after the program finishes.
-Use this option to remove it.<br>
-<b>-M</b><br>
-Short for "Map."
-Use this option to generate a header file with the '.h' extention.

 <h2>Notes:</h2>
 <b>Unless you specify an output folder you will have to create the "/output_default" folder.</b><br>